ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Applications can use the usage management operations to retrieve the number of active devices over a period of time, retrieve amount of storage used by historical event data, retrieve total amount of data used.

-Refer to the Usage management section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Usage management section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get active devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~